-The tapestry is probably Bayeux’s most well known tourist attraction.
+The Bayeux tapestry is probably the town’s most well known tourist attraction.
 The tapestry is actually an embroidery measuring almost 70 meters long.
 There are 58 scenes depicting the events leading up to the Norman conquest of England and the Battle of Hastings in 1066.
 It’s believed that the tapestry dates from the 11th century.
 It originally hung in Bayeux cathedral but is now housed in the Musée de la Tapisserie de Bayeux.
-The tapestry is displayed in a glass case but you can examine it in more detail in a 2D facsmilie located on a separate floor.
+The tapestry is displayed in a glass case but you can examine it in more detail in a 2D facsimilie located on a separate floor.

 3. Old Bayeux

 You can pick up a leaflet at the tourist office for a self-guided circular walking trail.
 There are 21 points to stop and admire the architectural delights of the old town.
 Here you’ll see buildings that are at the heart of Medieval Bayeux – half timbered houses as well as Romanesque and Gothic architecture.
 At each point there’s an information board in French and English about the area.
 One of the boards is on rue des Cuisinieres which is where cooks, chefs and roast meat sellers lived.
 It’s also where you will find the oldest house in Bayeux dating from the 14th century.